charmeleon-zz/jekyll-archive/_posts/2013-01-01-what-i-wish-id-known-about-the-terminal-when-i-started.md

 #### 4. Piping and other redirection

-Piping is another functionality popular enough to be its own verb.
 Piping is a form of redirection, and its purpose is to send the output of one process as the input of another.
 As an example, we could use `printenv | grep HOME`.
 The vertical bar is called the pipe.
 In this example, `printenv` would normally print text to the terminal, but instead we redirect that text so that we can search for the keyword HOME.

 There are other redirection keys, which are covered more or less thoroughly [on this page](http://www.ee.surrey.ac.uk/Teaching/Unix/unix3.html).